Header Image

 Task Output:

-• Multimodal embedding features (dimension size: 128)
+• Item embeddings (dimension size: 128)

 Evaluation

 Participants are required to use the provided CTR model to evaluate the effectiveness of the multimodal embeddings.
 Specifically, they should replace the embedding features in the CTR model’s input with the features extracted in Task 1, retrain the model, evaluate its performance on the validation set, and predict pCTR on the test set for submission.
 In the preliminary round, participants only need to submit the pCTR prediction results.
-In the final round, participants must also submit reproducible training and inference code for the multimodal embeddings.
+In the final round, participants must also submit reproducible training and inference code to extract multimodal embeddings.
 The final leaderboard will be ranked based on reproducible submission results.
 The evaluation metric is AUC.

-Constraints
+Terms and Constraints

 • Using any data outside the provided dataset is not allowed.